Writing conditional sentences with “if” can cause a variety of common language errors

 6. Unusual Possibilities

 One unusual possibility – an imperative verb instead of if – is considered in the Guinlist post 88.
 Exotic Grammar Structures 1.
-Another involves if alongside a verb in the past simple or past perfect tense.
+Another involves if with a past tense verb alongside another verb containing would.
 The usual meaning of this is that an “unreal” event or situation is being described, as in these examples: